...

 The biggest risks often come from how a case is handled early

-The quality of the early response can shape the direction of the entire enquiry.
-Poorly handled communication, missing records, unnecessary explanations or the wrong disclosure strategy can increase cost, widen the scope of the investigation and make penalty outcomes worse.
+The quality of your first response to HMRC frequently determines the direction of the entire investigation.
+Poorly framed replies, missing records, unnecessary volunteering of information or the wrong disclosure approach can widen the scope, increase costs and make penalty outcomes significantly worse.

 Control the Response